Westmoreland Uranium Project

 Key Attributes:

-- An open cut mine with resource expansion potential, a low stripping ratio and high recoveries, and 80% of the estimated resource is within 50m of the surface
+- A potential open cut mine with resource expansion potential, a low stripping ratio and high recoveries

 - Metallurgical test work demonstrates high uranium recovery utilizing conventional technologies